 3. Mold Growth

-Mold thrives off of moisture, which is often the case of all mold growth in homes and buildings.
-Combined with this moisture, it can be found on organic building materials, furniture, wood, and carpeting.
+Mold thrives off of moisture, which is often the case for all mold growth in homes and buildings.
+Combined with this moisture, it can be found in organic building materials, furniture, wood, and carpeting.

 4. Surface Color and Texture Changes